-The WCD is currently monitoring surface water in the LSCWMO as part of the Southern Washington County Groundwater Study.
-Data collection includes flow data at one location along Kelle's Coulee and O'Conners Creek, and two locations along Trout Brook.
-In addition, surface water levels are being monitored at O'Conners Lake.
-This monitoring program will continue through 2004.
+The WCD monitored surface water in the LSCWMO as part of the Southern Washington County Groundwater Study.
+Data collection included flow data at one location along Kelle's Coulee and O'Conners Creek, and two locations along Trout Brook.
+In addition, surface water levels were monitored at O'Conners Lake.
+This monitoring program ended in 2004 and was continued by the LSCWMO beginning in 2005.
 No data prior to 2004 have been identified.